 A personal loan can be a viable choice if you need money fast.
-However, know what the ins and out of a personal loan are before you commit.
+However, know the ins and outs of a personal loan before you commit.
 If you have bad credit, you’ll still have some loan options, but the interest rates will be significantly higher than what a borrower with good credit would pay.

 An installment loan lets you borrow a specific amount of money at once and is repaid over a fixed number of payments, or “installments.”
 Because you have some say over determining the length of the loan, you can adjust the repayment time period based on what you can afford.
 A car loan is a good example of an installment loan.
 Terms can range from three to six years.
 If you choose a longer term, you’ll pay more in interest over the life of the loan, but your monthly payment will be smaller.

 READ MORE: How does an installment loan help consolidate debt